W0812232/JacksonsBookStore/JacksonsBookStore/README.txt

-error.cshtml has error need to rerferance the other projects trying to figureout how figured it out thought i had to edit the error.cshtml but just needed to referance the projects in this one
+error.cshtml has error need to rerferance the other projects trying to figureout how figured it out thought i had to edit the error.cshtml but just needed to referance the projects in this one continuing

+0058
+modifying startup
+errors with ApplicationDbContext
+fixed by adding using JacksonsBookStore.DataAccess.Data;

+0105
+also error with ErrorViewModel in homecontroller had to replace all referance of ErrorViewModel to acturatly link it